 Previously we studied geometry calculations and texture sampling.
-In this chapter we are going see how to determine which pixels are visible and how to draw partially visible pixels.
+In this chapter we are going to see how to determine which pixels are visible and how to draw partially visible pixels.

 At first let us imagine we have a scene with geometric objects.
 After rasterizing those objects we have to determine, which rasterized pixel is in front of another and therefore which one should be drawn to the screen.